Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 Bug #5: [FIXED] Wrote a JS script to connect carousel-video to carousel-video-info

-Bug #6: Cant stop the carousel automatically transitioning
+Bug #6: Cant stop the video-info carousel automatically transitioning even though "slides" was removed from class name

 Credit